-Workplace skills, training, and values constantly evolve to keep up with new ideas and technology.
+Workplace skills, training, and values must constantly evolve to keep up with new ideas and technology.
 Employees are becoming more vocal about their need for meaningful employment and growth opportunities.
 In fact, a lack of training and development is one of the reasons why employees leave to grow somewhere else.

 Benefits of improving training and development